 The Hidden Dangers of Poorly Formulated Skincare: When Profit Overshadows Safety

-The skincare industry is booming, with new brands emerging almost daily, promising revolutionary results and "clean" formulations.
-However, behind the marketing gloss and influencer endorsements, there is a growing problem—formulations created without sufficient knowledge of chemistry, skin biology, or ingredient interactions.
-The consequences?
-Damaged skin, long-term health risks, and a complete disregard for consumer safety.
+The skincare industry is booming.
+New brands emerge almost daily, promising revolutionary results and "clean" formulations.
+However, behind the marketing gloss and influencer endorsements lies a growing problem—formulations created without sufficient knowledge of chemistry, skin biology, or ingredient interactions.
+The consequences are severe: damaged skin, long-term health risks, and a complete disregard for consumer safety.

 The Cost of Ignorance in Skincare Formulation

-In recent years, we have seen an alarming trend: individuals with no background in dermatology, esthetics, or cosmetic chemistry launching skincare brands simply because they have the capital to do so.
-Often, they hire teams that also lack deep formulation knowledge, relying instead on surface-level research or unverified online information.
-This results in products that are not only ineffective but, in some cases, actively harmful.
+In recent years, we have seen an alarming trend.
+Individuals with no background in dermatology, esthetics, or cosmetic chemistry are launching skincare brands simply because they have the capital to do so.
+Often, they hire teams that also lack deep formulation knowledge.
+Relying on surface-level research or unverified online information, they create products that are not only ineffective but, in some cases, actively harmful.

 The Reality of Unsafe Skincare Formulation

 Skincare formulation is not simply about mixing trendy, organic, or "natural" ingredients.
-Even in the realm of organic skincare, scientific expertise is required to ensure ingredients work harmoniously.
-Some naturally occurring substances can be highly reactive when mixed improperly, leading to:
+Even in the realm of organic skincare, scientific expertise is crucial.
+Proper knowledge ensures ingredients work harmoniously together.
+Some naturally occurring substances can be highly reactive when mixed improperly, leading to a range of issues:

 Severe skin irritation and burns